 It’s somewhat easy to place value on a company’s physical assets such as land, equipment, vehicles, inventory, and any other tangible property.
 However, as modernization continues to take over all businesses, the issue of valuing intangible assets is gaining more importance than ever, in terms of how it could significantly affect business appraisal and at the same time, how the business valuation methods could be tricky.
 How could you attach a price on something that is not physically visible, more so without any set rules?
-We recommend bigdata technology.
+We recommend big data technology.

 Big Data: Today’s Most Substantial Intangible Asset

 Big Data is the lifeblood of today’s modern businesses, e-commerce sites, and tech giants such as Google and Facebook.
 With the troves of customer data gathered day by day, plus the myriad of algorithms used, it is imperative in the modern world for data to be used to any company’s advantage.
 While the Financial Accounting Standards Board (FASB) hasn’t fully established regulations for valuing a business based on intangibles and how to place them on financial statements, other companies are fully aware of the growing shift, and are currently adapting to use their own data to amplify their value.

 The greatest use of data for businesses is to study customer behavior, buying patterns, and market trends, allowing them to customize their offerings and formulate a more targeted approach for marketing and sales.
 This saves companies a huge amount of time, money, and effort, and at the same time, is guaranteed to have higher returns on investment because they certainly did their homework.

 Data that is just sitting around is deemed worthless until organized, visualized, and analyzed in such a way that it provides significant insights, serving as an eye-opener to a lot of uncharted opportunities.
-Now is the best time to consider the use of data to cultivate your business—from getting to know your customers and the market really well to managing customer and employee relationships, and a whole lot more.
+Now is the best time to consider the use of big data to cultivate your business—from getting to know your customers and the market really well to managing customer and employee relationships, and a whole lot more.
 By using data to its full potential, you enrich the value of your brand, making it even more attractive out there in the market especially for investors.

-Curious on how to extract brilliant insights and increase your brand’s value through your accumulated data?
-Get in touch now with the finance experts at D&V to learn more about Business Analytics and Business Intelligence tools and how it can make a significant impact on your data!
+Curious on how to extract brilliant insights and increase your brand’s value through big data technology?
+Get in touch now with the finance experts at D&V Philippines to learn more about Business Analytics and Business Intelligence tools and how it can make a significant impact on your data!